hablapps/LensStateIsYourFather/README.md

 laws and other information related to `State`, we should be able to reach that goal.
 The step *1* simply unfolds the definition of `update` that we provided in `ms_2_lens`.
-Now, in *2*, we assume a lemma *execexec is >>* (which we invite you to prove) which manifests that sequencing executions of two programs is the same as the single execution of the sequence of those programs.
+Now, in *2*, we assume a lemma *execexec is >>* (which we invite you to prove) which manifests that sequencing executions of different stateful programs is the same as the single execution of the sequence of those programs.
 This leads to the step *3* where we can apply *putPut* smoothly.
-Finally, we simply apply the definition of `update` again in *4*, but this time in a reversed way, to reach our desired goal.
-We're done here!
+Finally, we apply the definition of `update` again (step *4*), but this time in a reversed way, to reach our desired goal.
+Seems that we're done here!

-You can find the whole informal proof [here](LensStateIsYourFatherProof.md).
+You can find the whole informal forward proof [here](LensStateIsYourFatherProof.md).
 Please, notice that this linked version uses pseudo-haskell notation, which is more standard in computer science publications.

 ### Coq Proof

-I'm sure you've heard that Coq is a proof assistant but, did you know that it's also a purely functional language?
-A very nice one indeed, which comes equipped with dependent types.
-Thereby, it's possible to define a lens easily:
+I'm sure you've heard that [Coq](https://coq.inria.fr/) is a proof assistant but, did you know that it's also a purely functional language?
+A very nice one indeed, which is equipped with dependent types features.
+As in Scala, it's possible to define a lens using Coq:

 ```Coq
 Record lens (S A : Type) := mkLens